Our experimental work in several examples

 This experiment was conducted in the period between the beginning of 2014 until mid-2015 and is the culmination of the applied research efforts of ISEE.
 As a result of the privatisation and sale, in self-contained parts, of a large machine engineering plant in Bulgaria, ISEE was able to purchase remaining fragments and documentation at an excellent price from a high-tech manufacturing solution purchased many years ago from a Western country.
 The technology in question was applied across five plants and back in the day socialist Bulgaria had paid more than 120 million in hard currency Bulgarian Lev to obtain it.
 Although the process of implementation was well under way, the old regime fell and the democratic period commenced.

 As at the date of their acquisition both the equipment and the related documentation were obsolete.
-Despite this, for ISEE saving fragments of this high-technology was a blessing because this enabled it to use it in our experiments to test the IT solution developed as a bearer of knowledge for engineering and nurturing an innovative technological elite.
+Despite this, for ISEE saving fragments of this high-technology was a blessing because this enabled it to use it in experiments to test the IT solution developed as a bearer of knowledge for engineering and nurturing an innovative technological elite.
 For the purpose of the experiment, a project was initiated.
 It aimed at technologically expanding and organisationally aligning the joint production at two Bulgarian plants and the sale of the high-tech solutions in question.

 Impressive results were achieved:

 (1) Five young machine engineers without any prior experience in plant design but thoroughly versed in the ISEE IT solution designed, built and backed up the operation of the expanded technological environment at both plants.
-They did so in a time and charged a fee that foreigners required to simply update product documentation.
+They did so in a time and charged a fee that foreign specialists required to simply update product documentation.

 (2) Under their leadership, four workers without any specialist experience took 9 months to learn a range of high-tech processes, which usually require 25 to 30 highly skilled specialists trained at global companies.